 Are there judges specializing in environmental cases?

 138. There are no judges exclusively specialising in environmental cases.
-If, however, certain judges possibly have the necessary qualifications (e.g. environmental lawyer), the chairpersons of the courts may take this into account when assigning cases.
+However, certain judges possibly have the necessary qualifications (e.g. environmental lawyer); the chairpersons of the courts may take this into account when assigning cases.

 What overall costs do members of the public incur in bringing cases to court?

-139. The authority of second instance or the court may, depending on the type of remedy, reinforce, modify or annul the resolution of first instance passed by the administrative authority and may simultaneously order a new procedure.
+139. The authority of second instance or the court may, depending on the type of appeal, procedure, modify or annul the resolution of first instance passed by the administrative authority and may simultaneously order a new procedure.
 In the case of a repeated procedure, the authority of first instance is bound by the findings of the appeal body or the court.

-140. The costs associated with administrative procedures, including administrative appeal fees, in environmental cases are specified by Decree No. 33/2005 (XII.
-27) of the Minister of Environment and Water.
-The filing fee of appeal is fixed, as a general rule, at 50 per cent of the administrative fee of the contested procedure.
+140. The costs associated with administrative procedures, including administrative appeal fees, in environmental cases are specified by Decree 33/2005.
+(XII.
+27.)
+KvVM of the Minister of Environment and Water and are specified by Decree 14/2015.
+(III.
+31.)
+FM of the Ministry of Agriculture on administrative service fees of environmental- and nature protection authority procedures since April 1, 2015.
+The filing fee of appeal is fixed, as a general rule, 50 per cent of the administrative service fee of different procedures.

 Exceptions from the 50 per cent rule are also determined by the Decree.
-Thus, the filing fee for a private person contesting an administrative decision concerning an activity subject to EIA and preliminary EIA is significantly less, equalling 1 per cent of the otherwise applicable fee.
+Thus, the filing fee for a private person contesting an administrative decision concerning an activity subject to EIA and preliminary EIA significantly less equals 1 per cent of the otherwise applicable fee.
 Similarly, civil organizations may make an appeal in permitting procedures for 1 per cent of the otherwise applicable fee (unless the procedure itself has been initiated by the same civil organization).
 These fees can be considered equitable and not prohibitively expensive.

-Act XCIII of 1990 on Duties specifies preferential duty tariffs for the judicial review of administrative decisions at a rate of HUF 30,000 (approx. € 100) and HUF 10,000 (approx. € 35) in non-litigated procedures, which is very equitable in comparison to duties imposed on general civil court proceedings.
+Act XCIII. of 1990. on Duties specifies preferential duty tariffs for the judicial review of administrative decisions at a rate of HUF 30,000 (approx. € 100) and HUF 10,000 (approx. € 35) in non-litigated procedures, which is very equitable in comparison to duties imposed on general civil court proceedings.

-Beyond the payment of the procedural duty, additional costs may arise for the client which are determined according to the specific case (e.g. lawyer’s fee or expert fees).
+Beyond the payment of the procedural duty, additional costs may arise for the client who is determined according to the specific case (e.g. lawyer’s fee or expert fees).

-Article 9, paragraph 5 (informing the public on legal remedy options)
+Article 9, paragraph (5) (informing the public on legal remedy options)

-141. Under the Administrative Procedures Code, all administrative decisions have to contain a precise reference to the availability of appeal, including the electronic submission thereof, or, as appropriate, judicial review.
+141. Under the Administrative Procedures Code, all administrative decisions have to contain a precise reference to the availability of appeal.
 The decision has to be officially communicated (delivered) to the client and any other person to whom it conveys rights and obligations.
+The decision has to be communicated to the person towards whom it contains a disposition and those whose right or rights are affected by it and bodies and persons pursuant to the regulation.

+The client may file an appeal against the first instance decision.
+Injunctions may only be contested if in possession of a decree or lacking that in an appeal against an injunction closing the procedure with the exception of cases where the regulation stipulates that individual appeals are granted against first degree injunctions [Administrative Procedures Code Section 98 Paragraph (3)].

+Pursuant to Section 99 Paragraph (3) “if the regulations allows it, the party with the right to appeal may submit the appeal through telephone, after the electronic identification of the right holder and besides security measures granting the preservation of the information”.
+As per the regulations laid down in Section 28/A, Paragraph (1) Item b) (orally) sub-point bb) (through electronic devices allowing for voice contact – such as a telephone) and item c) (electronic methods not deemed to be written) are not allowed.